john-itcsolutions/cheirrs/README.md

 `watch -c kubectl get deployment,pod,statefulset,svc,configmap,pv,pvc -o wide`

 The next step involves configuring the elastos deployment to connect & access the database replicas.
-This will be done from inside the elastos pods.
+This will be done from inside each copy of the elastos pods.

+`kubectl exec -it elastos-sample-0 -- /bin/bash`